Read Together · inkwool · Read Together · inkwool.com

 Your name in the room.

-Founding readers are acknowledged in the product.
+Early readers are acknowledged in the product.
 You helped build this.
 That matters to us and it will show.

 Direct input on what we build.